RoboGeek123/RoboGeek123.github.io/_posts/2019-04-15-Multi-Effects-Pi-dle-Board.md

 ![](https://cdn-images-1.medium.com/max/600/0*oqCwkE4g7961_fU3.jpg)

-The largest concern I had when initially researching this project was the CPU power and latency limitations of a Raspberry Pi 3b and a USB DAC (Digital to Analogue Converter).
+The largest concern I had when initially researching this project was the CPU processing power and latency limitations of a Raspberry Pi 3b and a USB DAC (Digital to Analogue Converter).
 Many other projects appear to have used audio interfaces but this would not fit our small pedalboard size restrictions or budget.
-Luckily, through overclocking and a proper power supply, I was able to get the latency down to about 5ms without too much restriction, which is more than quick enough.
+Luckily, through overclocking and a proper power supply, I was able to get the latency down to about 5ms without too much restriction, which is sufficient.

 <br>

-### Tutorial
+### Tutorial (A General How-To)

 <br>